dallenmidd/tick_sampling/README.md

 `r_code.R` has the code to analyze these experiments.

-This analysis is part of a manuscript in preparation.
+This analysis is part of a manuscript in review.